 - Leverage additional financial support.

-The Cultural STAR Program will achieve the purpose by making grants and loans for projects and programs that: attract audiences; develop and improve cultural facilities; and build capacity of artists and cultural organizations
+The Cultural STAR Program will achieve the purpose by making grants and loans for projects and programs that: attract audiences; develop and improve cultural facilities; and build capacity of artists and cultural organizations.

 Capital Project Program Description

 The Cultural STAR Capital Project program provides loans and grants to purchase or upgrade physical assets such as buildings and equipment.
 Projects will involve permanently affixed physical improvements or construction, purchase of real capital equipment or purchase of real property.
-The improvements must have an expected life of at least seven (7) year, and may not be removed from the project premises prior to the expiration of seven years without the prior written approval of program staff.
+The improvements must have an expected life of at least seven (7) year, and may not be removed from the project premises prior to the expiration of seven years without the prior written approval of city staff.
 Examples of eligible expenses for capital projects may include (note: this is not an exhaustive list):

 - Purchase of permanently affixed equipment (lighting board, sound equipment, curtains, etc)